Skip to content

 }

 The CAS loop is the core of this pattern.
-We first load the current maximum value; if the candidate value is not greater than the current value, we do nothing and return directly.
-If the candidate value is larger, we try to use CAS to replace the current value with the candidate.
-CAS might fail—because another thread might have already updated the maximum between our load and CAS.
-On failure, compare_exchange_weak updates current to the latest value, and we recompare to decide whether to try again.
+We first load the current maximum value.
+If the candidate value is not greater than the current value, we do nothing and return.
+If the candidate is larger, we attempt to replace the current value with the candidate using CAS.
+CAS may fail—because another thread might have updated the maximum between our load and CAS.
+On failure, compare_exchange_weak updates current to the latest value, and we re-compare to decide if we need to try again.

-Using compare_exchange_weak instead of strong here is a common optimization—in a loop, the occasional spurious failure of the weak version just means one extra iteration, but it is more efficient than strong on certain platforms (especially LL/SC architectures like ARM and PowerPC).
+Using compare_exchange_weak instead of strong here is a common optimization—in a loop, an occasional spurious failure of the weak version just means one extra iteration, but it is more efficient than strong on some platforms (especially ARM, PowerPC, and other LL/SC architectures).

-All memory orders use relaxed—because we only care about the correctness of the single variable (the maximum value) itself, and do not need to establish synchronization relationships with other variables.
-This holds if the max tracking is only used for statistics or monitoring and does not require strict happens-before guarantees.
+All memory orders use relaxed—because we only care about the correctness of the single variable (the maximum value) itself, and don't need to establish synchronization with other variables.
+If max tracking is only for statistics or monitoring, strict happens-before guarantees are not needed.

-However, note that CAS operations on std::atomic<double> are not lock-free on most platforms—because double is 64-bit, while CAS on some 32-bit platforms can only handle 32 bits.
-If your target is a 32-bit embedded platform, this pattern might not be as efficient as expected.
+However, note that the CAS operation for std::atomic<double> is not lock-free on most platforms—because double is 64-bit, while CAS on some 32-bit platforms can only handle 32 bits.
+If your target is a 32-bit embedded platform, this pattern may not be as efficient as expected.
 On 64-bit platforms, 64-bit CAS is usually lock-free.

 Basic Pattern